 We have shown that oxidative stress, mitotic asymmetry, and the length of chronological lifespan are interconnected factors that contribute to understanding of cellular aging (Figure 12).
 Cellular aging is the basis of physiological aging of humans.
 For example, abnormal redox activities of hemoglobin and myoglobin have been linked with hypertension and kidney dysfunction, both consequences of aging (Reeder 2010).
 The chronological aging of yeast is a model of senescence in non-dividing cells.
 Hence, this study provides useful information on the cellular senescence in non-dividing cells in humans, such as erythrocytes and neurons.

+LIU, B., L. LARSSON, A. CABALLERO, X. HAO, D.O.
+LINGet al., 2010 The Polarisome is required

+for segregation and retrograde transport of protein aggregates.
+Cell 120: 257-267.

 HANSSON, L. and M.H HAGGSTROM, 1986 The Metabolic Effects of Paraquat on Saccharomyces cerevisiae.
 Current Microbiology 13(2): 81-83.